ombu/fiber/doc/goals.rst

 ``fiber assert`` command
 ========================

-    Test that every host is set to support sites and their components as listed in a :ref:`vakap_manifest`.
+Test that every host is set to support sites and their components as listed in a :ref:`fiber_manifest`.

 ``vakap report`` command
 ========================

-**vakap report**
-    Test that every host is setup and running per a :ref:`vakap_manifest`.
+Test that every host is setup and running per a :ref:`fiber_manifest`.